nikomatsakis/how-to-rust/README.md

 ### [Using Rust for Game Development](https://www.youtube.com/watch?v=aKLntZcp27M) by [Katherine West](https://github.com/kyren) (video)

 Discusses ECS but also the idea of storing your data in a vec (or other container) and passing around indices (or other keys) to act as pointers.
+Also covers generational arenas (like [generational-arena](https://crates.io/crates/generational-arena)) which can help manage alloc/free patterns in these sorts of structures.

 ### [Modeling graphs in Rust using vector indices](http://smallcultfollowing.com/babysteps/blog/2015/04/06/modeling-graphs-in-rust-using-vector-indices/) by [Niko Matsakis](https://github.com/nikomatsakis/)